Advice for Renting Property

 You may be a seasoned renter or your first experience of renting your own home.
 Either way we are happy to help and advise you even if you are a Tenant with another Letting Agent!

 Renting A Property

 Renting property is often the best option for some people as it offers more flexibility than buying and less financial commitment.
-Our letting agents have over 20 years combined experience helping tenants find the ideal rental properties in Swindon, South Cerney and Cirencester.
+Our letting agents have over 20 years combined experience helping tenants find the ideal rental properties in Swindon and surrounding areas.

 This guide will help you understand the steps you should take to ensure a successful tenancy and to ensure the rental process is as smooth as possible.

 You’ll first need to decide on a location.
 This will require some research to ensure there are properties in your desired location available in your price range.
 You’ll also need to decide whether you want to rent a furnished or unfurnished property.

 Examples of things you’ll need to decide before starting your search include: